emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 Figure 5 shows relationships for FTL.
-We observe that there is a linear relationship between distance traveled and transportation cost per truck.
-It means the FTL rate is the same whether the truck is 100% full or 25% full and changes depending on where the shipment starts and ends.
+We observe that there is a linear relationship between distance traveled and transportation cost per truck which means that he FTL rate is the same whether the truck is 100% full or 25% full and changes depending on where the shipment starts and ends.
 We also see that FTL shipments in temperature controlled